olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Omniperf
 --------

-OLCF provides installations of AMD's [Omniperf](https://github.com/AMDResearch/omniperf) profiling tools on Frontier.
+OLCF provides installations of AMD's `Omniperf <https://github.com/AMDResearch/omniperf>`_ profiling tools on Frontier.
-AMD provides documentation on the usage of Omniperf at [](https://amdresearch.github.io/omniperf/).
+AMD provides documentation on the usage of Omniperf at `<https://amdresearch.github.io/omniperf/>`_.
 This section details the installation and common pitfalls of the ``omniperf`` module on Frontier.

 The ``omniperf`` module relies on two other modules -- a ROCm module (``amd``, ``amd-mixed``, or ``rocm``) and optionally a ``cray-python`` module.